 Regardless, I’m refreshing our mask stockpile so we can follow the guidelines at their school; that teachers, staff, students, and all people inside the school wear masks.
 The kids will have socially-distant mask breaks, outdoor recess mask-free, and obviously remove them at lunch.
 The teachers have also reiterated each child should have a clean mask every day.
 I’m not a do-laundry-every-day kind of person, so I knew I needed a minimum of five masks for each of my kids.

-But I also wondered, how will my kids not lose their mask every day?
+I also wondered, how will my kids not lose their mask every day?
 Most parents have probably experienced the missing single mitten, hat, sock, or water bottle.
 But the mask solution I found came from a smart advertising algorithm on Etsy.
 I was searching for kid-sized masks when I was served an ad for mask lanyards.
 Genius!
 I thought.
-For just a few dollars each, my kids have made it through a month of school with all of their masks accounted for.
+For just a few dollars each, my kids made it through a year of school with (nearly) all of their masks accounted for.
 Below are the lanyards I purchased, as well as some other editor-approved alternatives.

 These are the lanyards my daughters wear to school every day.
 The strap is made of stitched cloth and is adjustable.
 Some lanyards I've seen use velcro and I can only imagine it getting stuck in long hair.
 These have snaps which every-so-often get a stray hair stuck, but overall have been great!